Image by Mike Brooke

-She has been awarded numerous residencies and fellowships, including Bellagio (the Rockefeller Foundation) in Italy, Brecht’s House in Denmark, Passa Porta in Belgium, and the International Writers and Translators’ House in Ventspils, Latvia.
-She has appeared at festivals in Europe, the US, China, the UK and New Zealand.
+She has been awarded numerous residencies and fellowships, including the Katherine Mansfield Menton Fellowship; Bellagio (the Rockefeller Foundation) in Italy; Brecht House (Denmark); Passa Porta (Belgium); and the International Writers and Translators’ House (Latvia).
+She has appeared at festivals in Europe, North America, China, India, South Africa, Australia, the UK and New Zealand.

 Awards